modern-fortran/neural-fortran/README.md

   --flag "-I$HDF5INC -L$HDF5LIB"
 ```

-HDF5 is now a required dependency, so you have to provide it to fpm.
+HDF5 is for now a required dependency when building with fpm, so you have to
+provide it to fpm.
 The above command assumes that the `HDF5INC` and `HDF5LIB` environment
 variables are set to the include and library paths, respectively, of your
 HDF5 install.